 For week 4 we will feature Marianne Hamill from Sunset Knots and her beautiful Lana Blossom Square!
 I love this square and I am sure you will all too!
 This is one of those “back to the basic” patterns, using the majority double crochets and incorporating granny style stitches.
 It works up super quick and is a little more simple but the end result is far from looking simple or basic!
 My biggest tip for this one is to make sure you go up to a 5.5 mm hook as the pattern suggests, I did and my square was just under 12″.
 If you are a tight crocheter, really watch your gauge as you may need to go up to a 6mm hook.
 I can’t wait to see all the colour combinations with this one!

-CLICK HERE FOR THE PASHA SQUARE PATTERN
+CLICK HERE TO FIND THE JACOB’S LADDER SQUARE PATTERN

 To stay up to date with discussions and questions, head over to our Facebook Group.
 Don’t forget to share your project with us using #patchworkmysterycal on Instagram and if Ravelry is your jam, you can find us on there too!